At TFP Belfast Fertility, we offer many different kinds of treatment, from conventional IVF to fertility preservation and egg and sperm donation.

 There are many reasons why people may want to preserve their fertility.
 Here at Belfast Fertility we give you the option to freeze your eggs, sperm and embryos.

 Before IVF treatment begins, we carry out a semen analysis.
-Some men have sperm being manufactured in their testes, but not present in ejaculate when the semen is analysed.
+Some men have sperm being manufactured in their testes, but it is not present in ejaculate during semen analysis.
 The problem can be caused by a blockage, or reduced sperm production.
 In these cases, we can collect sperm via surgical sperm retrieval.
 We can also use this method to collect sperm for men who have previously had a vasectomy, or a failed vasectomy reversal.

 People struggle to have children for many different reasons.
 By donating your sperm, you’ll be giving them the chance to conceive the child they’ve always wanted.